 Exponents in Algebra

 The entity you are multiplying by itself is called the base and the number of times you multiply it by itself is called the exponent.
-You simply put the exponent as a small number at the upper right side of your base number.
+To designate the expression, you simply put the exponent as a small number at the upper right side of your base number.

 For example, if you would multiply 7 by itself 4 times, you would get